alexazhou/VeryNginx/readme.md

 * Referer
 * Request Args

-When a request meets all the conditions of the Matcher, the request will be selected by the `Matcher`
+When a request not conflicted with all the conditions of the Matcher, the request will be selected by the `Matcher`

 ####Action